rook37/CanIPlayIt/README.md

 * Feature: filter by genre
   * implement the ability to filter by genre
   * create GET endpoint for that array
+* Finalize design and logo
-* Update pages to fix edge cases and bugs
+* Bugfixing and QA testing for edge cases

 ---